 The Story of Yoga Fever (the abbreviated version)

-This story starts in 2014, when my sister passed away unexpectedly at 41.
+This story starts in 2014 when my sister passed away unexpectedly.
 It was definitely the toughest time of my life.
-It took a lot of soul searching, contemplation, forgiveness and letting go to move out of that state of constant grief.
-About a year later, when I was beginning to recover and rebuild, I knew something had to change.
-I had to do something meaningful with my life.
-No longer could I coast along doing things I didn’t love; I felt inspired - and almost obligated - to do more, to make my sister proud and to make a difference on a bigger scale in my community.
+It took a lot of soul searching, contemplation, forgiveness, and letting go to move out of that state of constant grief.
+About a year later, when I was beginning to recover and rebuild, I knew I had to do something meaningful with my life.
+No longer could I coast along doing things I didn’t love; I felt inspired – and almost obligated – to do more, to make my sister proud and to make a real difference.
 Life is too damn short to not be happy.
-I was on a quest to find bliss by creating a life of purpose.
+I was on a quest to find internal bliss by creating a life of purpose.

 One afternoon, I happened to drive by a commercial space available for rent.
 I immediately was struck by the thought: “What if?!
 Could I possibly open a studio?”
-That light bulb continued to get brighter as I planned my perfect studio in my head (in under 5 minutes.
+Of course, I pulled over and the light bulb continued to get brighter as I planned my perfect studio in my head (in under 5 minutes.
 Ha!).
 Every open commercial space caught my eye and got me thinking.
 Even at the very beginning, I knew I had to create a studio that captured the philosophies and traditions of yoga, paired with the modern hot yoga style.
-I hadn’t really experienced a studio that did both in the Midwest, but I assumed there had to be other like-minded individuals like me who wanted to mix classical yoga with modern hot yoga.
+I hadn’t really experienced a studio that did both in the midwest, but I assumed there had to be other like-minded individuals like me who wanted to mix classical yoga with modern hot vinyasa.

-While these thoughts were beginning to permeate my mind, I was busy teaching corporate yoga at Steelcase Global Headquarters, teaching at a local studio, and working my day job doing marketing.
-I come from a long line of persistent entrepreneurs - but I certainly wasn’t wealthy.
+While these thoughts were beginning to permeate my mind, I was busy teaching corporate yoga at Steelcase, teaching at local studios, and working my day job doing marketing.
+I come from a long line of persistent entrepreneurs – but I certainly wasn’t wealthy.
 I had a small savings account and a big dream; great role models and my angel beside me.